MaratMedvedev/text-detoxification-/reports/path_to_solution.md

 But this model trained about 2 hours(on Kaggles GPU accelerators) and it just learns output the same text...
 And you need 2.38 GB to store this model.
 Maybe if I train longer, it shows better results.
 By now, it very bad solution.

+Fourth, I try train seq2seq model that I train on the preprocess dataset